 Orangutans are an easy target for hunters, being large and slow targets.

 The animals are killed for food in some areas, or in retaliation when they move into agricultural areas and destroy crops.
 This occurs more in times of environmental stress when orangutans can't find the food they need in the forest.

 Females in particular are most often hunted.
 When caught with offspring, the young are often kept as pets.

 This pet trade is a major problem.
-It is thought that for each orangutan reaching Taiwan, as many as 3-5 additional animals die in the process.
+It is thought that for each orangutan reaching Taiwan (China) as many as 3-5 additional animals die in the process.
 Recent enforcement of the law in Taiwan has reduced the importation of orangutans, but the trade remains a threat in Indonesia where there is still demand for orangutans as pets.

 There is also trade in orangutan skulls in Kalimantan (Indonesian Borneo).

 - Conserving orangutan habitat: We are working in both Borneo and Sumatra to secure well-managed protected areas and wider forest landscapes connected by corridors.

 - Promoting sustainable forestry and agriculture: Our work on sustainable production of commodities – including forest products and palm oil – also contributes towards the protection and conservation of major orangutan habitats on the islands, as well as to mitigating human-orangutan conflict.